anniequasar/session-summaries/README.md

 # session-summaries
 This is a repository for all the session summaries from the Beginners' Python Support Sessions held in Brisbane.

-In these folders you will encournter three different types of files.
+In these folders you will encounter three different types of files.

     + readme.md     is a markdown file.
 You do not need to do anything except read these files.